 Biodiversity data

 The Biological Collection of Yugra State University currently stores about 12000 voucher specimens of fungi, mosses, vascular plants and others.
-For BC YSU structure and research please refer to the page
+For BC YSU structure and research please refer to the page.

 Studying fungal communities